Kukanet, District Hoshiarpur, Punjab

 Kukanet is a village in Bhunga Block of District Hoshiarpur in Punjab.
-It is situated in the low hills of Shivalik ranges of the which extends across the whole of northern India.
+It is situated in the low hills of Shivalik ranges which extends across the whole of northern India.
 The district headquarter Hoshiarpur is about 40 km away from Kukanet.
 It is approximately 175 km from Chandigarh.
 Kukanet is located at the border of Punjab and Himachal Pradesh.
 The closest town of Himachal Pradesh under District Una is Daulatpur to Kukanet.
 Nearby villages include Dholbaha (13 km), Baroom(shares the boundary), Bahera(7 km).
 Although the nearest post office is in Dholbaha, but Kukanet has a branch post office as well.
 Kukanet's pincode is 144206.

 Occupation

 The main occupation of people is agriculture, particularly forestry.
 A percentage of the youth in Kukanet have also joined the armed forces.
 Colonel Teja Singh from Kukanet got Vir Chakra for displaying courage and leadership when his battalion was running short of ammunition and water.
 Not only did he manage to contact his battalion headquarters but also was able to withdraw his men safely amidst heavy shelling by the Pakistani army in the 1965 battle.